 Has your boss just dropped a new project on your desk—that you know nothing about—and is expecting a full report on it by the end of the week?

-These moments scream panic, how are you going to learn a new topic in such a short amount of time?
+These moments scream panic.
+How are you going to learn a new topic and produce a report in such a short amount of time?

-Learning something new doesn’t have to be painful or daunting.
+Learning something new doesn’t have to be anxiety induced, painful or daunting.
 How?
 Nobel Prize winning physicist Richard Feynman explains in his Feynman Technique.

 The physicist understood the fundamental difference between ‘knowing something’ and ‘knowing the name of something’ which was at the root of his success.

 The Feynman Technique will help you learn anything and on a deeper level, fast.
-The topic, concept or subject you want to learn doesn’t matter, this technique will work and it’s so easy to implement.
+This technique will work and it’s so easy to implement, the topic, concept or subject you want to learn doesn’t matter.

 Here are the simple steps to learning a new topic, fast: